grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 ### Revoke access for a viewer

-1. Click the sharing icon to the right of the dashboard title.
+1. Click the sharing icon in the dashboard header.
 1. Click the **Public dashboard** tab.
 1. Click **Revoke** on the viewer you'd like to revoke access for.